Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Introduction

 We perform a conceptual analysis using semi-analytical orbit integration to map the consequences of SIDM on satellite orbital evolution.
 In particular, the parameter space for which mass loss in SIDM is dominated by either tidal stripping or ram-pressure evaporation is identified.
-In the former case, the expected signature is an overall mass reduction in the satellite's outer region over time, as compared to CDM.
-This behavior is most pronounced the more massive the satellite and the more eccentric its orbit.
-In the latter case, ram-pressure evaporation also efficiently removes mass from the central regions of the satellite, causing a lower central density than would be expected for CDM.
-We also map out regions where the effects of gravothermal collapse are expected to be important.
+In the former case, the signature is an overall mass reduction in the satellite's outer region, as compared to CDM.
+In the latter case, ram-pressure evaporation also removes mass from the satellite's central regions, causing lower central densities than would be expected for CDM.
+We also identify regions where the effects of gravothermal collapse are important.
 These findings motivate new observational handles for testing SIDM.

-We begin with an overview of how to model a satellite's orbital evolution in CDM and SIDM.
-We then discuss the qualitative signatures of SIDM on satellite distributions around Milky Way-like hosts and identify regions of parameter space where important mass-loss effects dominate.
-Building on this understanding, we set novel, conservative SIDM constraints using the distributions and internal properties of Milky Way dwarf galaxies.
+We begin with an overview of modeling satellite orbital evolution.
+We then discuss qualitative signatures of SIDM on satellite distributions around MW-like hosts.
+Building on this understanding, we set novel and conservative SIDM constraints using measured properties of MW dwarfs.
+The interested reader can find the precise details of our modeling in the Appendix and should note that effects not accounted for in our modeling do not change any qualitative results of the study and keep quantitive results conservative.
+We have compared the results of our modeling to results from the simulations of Ref.~\cite{Penarrubia:2010jk} and find qualitative agreement.